Why tags matter

 Common patterns that work

-Stage only: Tag by where templates fit in your process (discovery
+Stage only: Tag by where templates fit in your process (discovery, renewal)

-Purpose only: Tag by what templates do (prep
+Purpose only: Tag by what templates do (prep, analyze, review)

 Making it stick